ADHD Diagnosis & Treatment

 How to book

-Your intiial starting point is to give us a call and we will book you in to a regular GP to begin the process.
+Your initial starting point is to call us and we will book you in to a regular GP to begin the process.
 If you do not need a referral because you already have your ADHD assessment completed, you are welcome to contact us by email.
 Please send through your report to patient.admin@qmc.co.nz and ask to begin the process.

 ADHD Special Interest GPs